-The first thing you need to know about visiting Sintra is that there is lots to see, and it’ll take you at least two days if you want to do it all.
+The first thing you need to know about visiting Sintra is that there are lots to see, and it’ll take you at least two days if you want to do it all.
 With an array of palaces, gardens, monuments and hiking trails spread out across the town, you can reach all of the main sights by buses which depart from outside the train station.
-Tickets for these are priced and sold separately depending on which route you take, and can be bought from the driver on the day.
+Tickets for these are priced and sold separately depending on which route you take and can be bought from the driver on the day.

 With only one day in the town, we paid €5 each for a round trip on bus 434, which stops at the National Palace, Moorish Castle, and Pena Palace.

 Narrow roads wind up the steep hill which is surrounded by wild forest on either side.